Greece and lenders agree bailout, shares rally

 "It is a very tough deal.
 The left had to either escape or take huge responsibilities and prove it can help society," Health Minister Panagiotis Kouroublis told local radio, calling for snap elections to lock in popular support.

-"After this deal the prime minister should call for elections, so that the Greek people can vote on whether they approve the programme or want something else," he said.
+"After this deal the prime minister should call for elections, so that the Greek people can vote on whether they approve the program or want something else," he said.

 The European Commission confirmed a deal had been struck at a technical level and that political assessment would follow.